lafleurss/recipeo/resources/DESIGN.md

 6. As a user I want to Search for recipes via tags
 7. As a user I want to be able to see top 25 recipes in my Recently Used Category
 8. As a user I want to be able to see all recipes in my Favorites Category
-9. As a user I want to be able to create my own custom Categories
+9. As a user I want to be able to create my custom Categories
-10. As a user I want to be able to see my custom Categories
+10. As a user I want to be able to update my custom Categories
+11. As a user I want to be able to view all my custom Categories
-11. As a user I want to be able to sort my recipes by recipe name alphabetically
+12. As a user I want to be able to sort my recipes by recipe name alphabetically
-12. As a user I want to be able to delete my custom Category without deleting the recipes in it
+13. As a user I want to be able to delete my custom Category without deleting the recipes in it

 A list of “stretch goals”/features